 AERDF is committed to ensuring the breakthroughs developed in its Inclusive R&D programs are made available to as many of our priority students as possible.
 For more information, please see our Global Access Commitment.

 We issue awards to established organizations that have extensive experience working with and protecting student information (e.g., universities that mandate security standards).
 Adoption of ethical security and privacy standards is a critical consideration guiding decisions about which organizations we fund.
 We are currently finalizing shared policies and practices with funded teams to ensure all funded teams have the conservative and secure practices required to protect student information, and that these practices are clearly defined within our privacy terms.
-We intend to publish our full research privacy terms in Fall 2021.
+We intend to publish our full research privacy terms in early 2022.